theno/ctutlz/README.md

   --log-list <filename>
-                        filename of a log list in JSON format --latest-logs         for SCT verification against known CT Logs (compliant with Chome's CT policy) download latest version of https://www.certificate-transparency.org/known-
+                        filename of a log list in JSON format --latest-logs         for SCT verification against known CT Logs (compliant with Chrome's CT policy) download latest version of https://www.certificate-transparency.org/known-
                         logs/all_logs_list.json -- use built-in log list
                         really_all_logs.json from 2017-08-11 if --latest-logs